|The secret to a lucrative dental practice

 It could be that your patients aren’t returning, or you’re not attracting enough new patients.
 It could be that your hygienist is not properly trained in sales, doesn’t understand the department goals (perhaps you’ve never set any) or doesn’t have the necessary tools.
 A revenue stream of any less than 30% means it’s time to dig into the facts – the department’s finances, total production, total collections, collection/production ratio, and more.
 Understanding these statistics helps you to identify ways to maximize the department`s productivity and bring home more money.

 2. Is your trusted employee an embezzler?
-According to the National Health Care Anti-Fraud Association, U.S. dentists lose an estimated $12.5 billion each year to fraud and abuse.
+According to a survey by the American Dental Association, almost 12% of dentists reported theft by an employee.
 And quite often, the culprit is a longtime, trusted employee.
 How can that happen?
 It’s really quite simple, and just as easy for you to miss.
 One scenario takes place with credit card charges.
 An employee charges personal items every month to the practice credit card, and then codes the charges as let’s say, lab fees.
 Unless you’re tracking each of your expense categories and having them benchmarked against the norm, you will never know that your lab fees are higher than they should be.
 Some dentists have lost as much as $250,000 over the course of time from one longtime employee – and they didn’t know it was happening.

 Another way that embezzlement occurs is through the bookkeeping process.
 Many dental practices have an office manager handling the collections and bookkeeping.
 The office manager can simply receive the patient’s money and enters it into your practice management software, but the funds never make it to the bank or to QuickBooks™.
 If QuickBooks™ and your practice management software are reconciled monthly, this scenario can easily be avoided, and thousands of dollars saved.